Rainbow Unit: Networks Big and Small

 - Evolve a more holistic and nuanced understanding of the sociotechnical artifacts we use as a daily part of our professional lives.
-The physical + software + human + social whole that is a digital artifact is greater than the sum of the parts.
+The hardware, software, human, and social whole that is a digital artifact is greater than the sum of the parts.
 Beyond developing technical competencies, we need to develop an awareness of, and skillsets to influence, the emergent properties that come from specific combinations of the different social and technical building blocks of information systems.

 - Develop a critical approach to sociotechnical artifacts.
-Social systems are constructs of economy, politics, matters of race, class, and gender, social institutions, and other cultural dynamics.
-Design, diffusion, and implementation of technical innovations both reflect and shape these social systems.
-Critically examining social + technical information systems from multiple individual and societal perspectives opens up consideration of idealized expectations vs. actual positive and negative impacts within specific user communities.
+Social systems are constructs of economy, politics, race, class, gender, social institutions, and other cultural dynamics.
+The design, diffusion, and implementation of technical innovations both reflect and shape these social systems.
+Critically examining social and technical information systems from multiple individual and societal perspectives opens up consideration of idealized expectations versus actual positive and negative impacts within specific user communities.

 To achieve these outcome objectives, this is a book meant to be done as part of a community of practice studio.
 The different units of the book and the sessions within each unit work within a virtuous cycle that includes asking initial questions, joining in active co-learning, reading the words and worlds of knowledge shared in a range of ways, internal reflection, group discussion, critical questions, and journaling.
-Collective leadership, community inquiry, and action reflection have been some of the key frameworks used within the textbook and hopefully within your community of practice studio to collectively work within the virtuous cycle.
+Collective leadership, community inquiry, and action and reflection directed at the structures to be transformed have been some of the key frameworks used within the textbook, and hopefully within your community of practice studio, to collectively work within the virtuous cycle.
 Core to all of this is the call of the Rev. Dr. Martin Luther King, Jr.:

 We must rapidly begin the shift from a ‘thing-oriented’ society to a ‘person-oriented’ society.
 When machines and computers, profit motives and property rights are considered more important than people, the giant triplets of racism, materialism, and militarism are incapable of being conquered.

-To help us advance our full range of skills—social and technical—needed to achieve our [craft]making works, each session in this book includes two thematically-linked chapters, one more social-oriented and one more technical-oriented.
-Each of these thematically-linked chapters along with the various activities, group discussions, and your Reading Notes and Professional Journal Reflections form one session.
+To help us advance our full range of skills—social and technical—needed to achieve our works as craftspeople, each session in this book includes two thematically-linked chapters, one more social-oriented and one more technical-oriented.
+Each of these thematically-linked chapters, along with the various activities, group discussions, and your Reading Notes and Professional Journal Reflections, form one session.
 Sessions are brought together into several larger units:

 - Orange Unit with social chapters providing underlying perspectives and mindsets and technical chapters introducing electronics.

-- Blue Unit with four social + technical sessions challenging us to exploring the histories, mutual shaping, and innovations-in-use through a clearer grasp of the meta-theoretical landscape found within Western science and within indigenous ways of knowing while bringing together electronics and programming code within microcomputer and microcontroller systems.
+- Blue Unit with four social and technical sessions challenging us to exploring histories, mutual shaping, and innovations-in-use through a clearer grasp of the meta-theoretical landscape found within Western science and within Indigenous ways of knowing, while bringing together electronics and programming code within microcomputer and microcontroller systems.